jamgraham/bills-garden/README.md

 ### Quick Control
 - Set the duration in seconds (1-300)
-- Click "Activate Now" to immediately activate the 3V pin
+- Click "Activate Now" to immediately activate the selected zone (defaults to GPIO 17)

 ### Creating Schedules
 1. Click "Add Schedule" button